 What is a Cryptocurrency Merchant Account

 On the business side, a merchant needs to partner with a payment processor such as EU Paymentz that offers Bitcoin or any type of cryptocurrency.
 A KYC (Know-Your-Customer) process is done for opening a merchant account with a bank, and everything is set from there.
 This is the gateway for crypto users to enter the unidentifiable world of cryptocurrency exchange.
-The KYC is required by law, to collect personal information to users.
+The KYC is required by law to collect personal information from users.
 After that, they can freely transact in the digital space.

 A transaction is irreversible once the customer sends the payment to the merchant.
 Transaction fees are nonexistent, and payments are very straightforward.
 This makes crypto merchant account services a fast-growing segment of online payments.

 How Cryptography Works?